 RELATED READING: The Internet Went CRAZY for These Popcorn Cupcakes

 Step by Step: How to Make an Easy Buttercream Frosting

 If you want to wow everyone, follow the detailed steps below.
 Leave this page open and check the consistency with the images.
 For a print version of this recipe without pictures, scroll to the bottom.

 Psst: though I do recommend the easiest cupcake recipe EVER, this frosting is just as tasty on store bought cupcakes.

 First, leave the butter to soften at room temperature (equal to about 70 degrees).
-Never melt it in the microwave for frosting… it doesn’t end well.
+Never melt it in the microwave for an American buttercream frosting recipe… it doesn’t end well.

 Next, add all of the butter and the vanilla into the stand mixer’s bowl and beat on low with the paddle attachment until combined.
 Don’t worry if you can still see the vanilla a little.